 The Job Zone, based in the Guild of Students, can help you find part-time employment.
 Hundreds of vacancies are advertised online.
 Postgraduate students are very welcome to drop in and discuss their employment needs with Job Zone staff.

 Worklink, based at the Guild of Students, operates alongside the Jobzone to provide students with on-campus casual work opportunities.

 Student Mentor Scheme

 Further information about the Student Mentor Scheme at the Guild of Students is available by visiting the Student Mentor Scheme website or by emailing firstname.lastname@example.org.

 The Postgraduate Ambassador Scheme

-Each year, we recruit a team of enthusiastic postgraduate research students to join our Postgraduate Ambassador Scheme.
-We regularly employ researchers to support postgraduate recruitment activity and encourage prospective students to consider research careers.
+Each year, we recruit a team of enthusiastic postgraduate students to join our Postgraduate Ambassador Scheme.
+We regularly employ our ambassadors to support postgraduate recruitment activity and encourage prospective students to consider further study.